 G.I.V.E. represents the four actions that all Founders’ Commitment companies agree to carry out:

 - Goals – Establish diversity and inclusion goals that are appropriate for your company’s funding stage, employee size, customer base, and core business.
 Include progress on diversity and inclusion in quarterly investor updates.

 - Invest – Invest in people ops technology (POT), training programs, and/or resources that assist with mitigating bias in the employment life cycle (e.g. sourcing, hiring, promotion).

 - Volunteer – Organize volunteer opportunities for your employees to engage with underrepresented communities, especially those that reflect the company’s customer base.

 - Educate – Participate in diversity and inclusion sessions to learn what works and what doesn’t.
 These sessions will be hosted by Kapor Capital and will be made available for virtual participation as needed.

 In addition to aligning the Kapor Capital portfolio around a shared set of diversity and inclusion actions, the Founders’ Commitment establishes the firm’s commitment to provide exclusive resources, training, and recruitment opportunities for our founders.
-This year, we have added Project Include’s company and employee surveys on demographics and sentiment to help founders track progress.
 As we develop best practices from these engagements, we will make them publicly available.